ShivaniDharmadhikari/shivanidharmadhikari.github.io/_pages/cv.md

 Education
 ------
-* BSc with distinction: cum laude, awarded by [University College Utrecht](https://www.uu.nl/en/organisation/university-college-utrecht), an honours college of [Utrecht University](https://www.uu.nl/en) in 2018.
+* BSc in microbiology and biochemistry: Honors, awarded by [St. Xavier's College](https://xaviers.ac/), an honours college of [Mumbai University](https://mu.ac.in/) in 2018.

-Completed Cognitive Neuroscience (1), Chemistry (2), Molecular Cell Biology (2), and Medicine (3) tracks (number indicates course weight rank).
-Gained the '[Pre-Med](https://students.uu.nl/en/university-college-utrecht/academics/science/medical-science)' qualification recognised by research medical doctor master programmes in the Netherlands.
+Completed Microbiology (1), Biochemistry (1), Chemistry (2) and Physics (2) tracks (number indicates course weight rank).
+Gained the '[Pre-Med](https://sites.google.com/xaviers.edu/microbiology)' qualification recognised by research medical doctor master programmes in India.

-* MSc with distinction: cum laude, awarded by the [Molecular Biosciences](https://www.uni-heidelberg.de/en/study/all-subjects/molecular-biosciences/molecular-biosciences-master) programme at [Heidelberg University](https://www.uni-heidelberg.de/en) in 2021.
+* MSc in Microbiology: awarded by the [St. Xavier's College](https://xaviers.ac/) programme at [Mumbai University](https://mu.ac.in/) in 2020.

-Focused in Bioinformatics and Computational Biology.
+Focused in Developmental Biology.

-* PhD degree to be awarded by [PSL Research University](https://psl.eu/en), expected by the end of March, 2025.
+* PhD degree to be awarded by [PSL Research University](https://psl.eu/en), expected by the end of September, 2026.

-Project focused on the development and application of image-processing workflows for characterising membrane morphologies and resolving membrane protein molecular structures from cryo-electron tomography data.
+Project focused on understanding the mechanics of the plasma membrane during mouse preimplantation development.
+During epithelial stretching, cells must increase their surface area by unfolding microstructures (plasma membrane reservoirs) at the cell surface which remain poorly characterized structures in vivo.
+During mouse preimplantation development the trophectoderm (TE) constitutes a thin, epithelial monolayer that stretches and quadruples the surface area of the embryo to accommodate the inflating lumen.
+My research focuses on understanding the mechanics of plasma membrane reservoirs during both the first apicobasal polarization and lumen formation, two processes that require significant changes to the plasma membrane organization.
+Using optical tweezers to pull membrane tethers/tubes, we probed plasma membrane mechanics throughout preimplantation development.
+We found that membrane tension decreases from the zygote to 4-cell stage, before increasing again at the 8-cell stage when apico-basal polarity is typically established.
+Importantly, this result was further confirmed using fluorescence lifetime imaging microscopy (FLIM) of a membrane tension probe.
+Typically the apical surface of 8 cell embryo is characterized by a tuft of microvilli and thus we hypothesise that these microstructures are acting as membrane reservoirs.
+Future measurements will target localised regions of the plasma membrane,anticipated to exhibit unique properties and behaviors due to membrane reservoirs during epithelial stretching.
+Additional theoretical modeling will illuminate the intricate and complex interplay of these reservoirs, elucidating their role in shaping plasma membrane mechanics during preimplantation morphogenesis.

 Funded by the [EuReCa international PhD programme](https://training.institut-curie.org/eureca) supported by the [European Union’s Horizon 2020 research and innovation](https://research-and-innovation.ec.europa.eu/funding/funding-opportunities/funding-programmes-and-open-calls/horizon-2020_en) programme, [Marie Skłodowska-Curie Actions](https://marie-sklodowska-curie-actions.ec.europa.eu/) fellow.